 Stress does not belong on the menu

-Suffering from constipation due to slow digestion?
+Do slow digestion symptoms coincide with hard days at work?
 You might want to relax first.
 High levels of stress can disrupt the digestive process in your body in numerous ways, resulting in a number of health issues.
 When you are faced with a stressful situation, your body switches to survival mode, thus diverting energy away from properly regulating the digestive system.
 While in many cases, this can lead to problems such as ulcers or diarrhea, it isn’t uncommon for stress to also cause constipation.

 If you think that the reason you have to fight slow digestion might have to do with the levels of everyday stress, we therefore recommend that you try to relax before every meal.
 Breathing exercises, sports activities and meditation could be helpful while eating slowly and in peace instead of rushing it is also crucial.

 Yup, it is time to look for your gym bag and put your sneakers on.
-If you want to overcome slow digestion, exercising is your best bet.
+If you want to eliminate slow digestion causes, exercising is your best bet.
 As the food moves through the body with the help of regular muscle contractions (peristalsis), staying active ensures that this process does not slow down.
 However, if your habits resemble those of a couch potato, the transit time can increase significantly, resulting in cramps, general discomfort and severe constipation.

 To counteract this problem, you therefore need to exercise, thus increasing the metabolism and stimulating the peristalsis again.
 Even some gentle stretching or a short stroll around the block can get you a long way as the upright position means allowing the gravity to push food through the intestine more easily.